 For graduate students taking online or seven-week courses, absence from three or more classes may jeopardize their ability to succeed; therefore, the student's continuation in the course will be determined by the instructor and the dean of the division.
 If a student is absent from the first two classes of the course, the student cannot continue in the course without approval of the program director and/or dean.

 Habitual Nonattendance Policy

 Habitual nonattendance is defined as an absence in any course for any reason equal to three full weeks of missed class sessions.
-This translates to three absences for a course meeting once a week, six absences for a course meeting twice a week, nine absences for a course meeting three times a week, and two or more absences within a 14-day period in an online course.
+This translates to: